 4. Cozy is our default mode.

 Without fail, we’ll reappear like we never left and proposition you for some quality time once again.
-In fact, one of our favorite things is cultivating relationships with people who can bring out our adventurous side, but are also down to just chill with us and appreciate our slower-paced approach to life.
+In fact, one of our favorite things is cultivating relationships with people who bring out our adventurous side, but are also down to just chill and appreciate our slower-paced approach to life.

 Perhaps these similarities are what make cats such good companions for introverts.
 Sadly, I’ve had to part ways with my green-eyed sweetheart for now, but I know even as we’re doing our own thing, our bond is ready for renewal when the time is right.